yonkahlon/Zenject/README.md

 ## <a id="the-dependency-root"></a>The dependency root

 Every Zenject app has one root object.
-The dependencies of this object generates the full object graph for the application/game (not including the object graphs that are built into the scene as well as the object graphs that are created dynamically).
-In many cases, you can just use DependencyRootStandard for this which just contain the supporting classes for ITickable and IInitializable (this is also what's done in the sample game).
+The dependencies of this object generate the full object graph for the application/game (not including the object graphs that are built into the scene as well as the object graphs that are created dynamically).
+In many cases, you can just use DependencyRootStandard for this which just contain the supporting classes that handle ITickable, IInitializable, and IDisposable (described in the next section).
 Your binding would then look like this:

     _container.Bind<IDependencyRoot>().ToSingle<DependencyRootStandard>();